liboyang0112/TRExFitter/README.rst

      * HistoNameDown    : only for option HIST, for HISTO or SHAPE systematic: histogram name for systematic down variation
      * HistoNameSufUp   : only for option HIST, for HISTO or SHAPE systematic: suffix of the histogram names for systematic up variation
      * HistoNameSufDown : only for option HIST, for HISTO or SHAPE systematic: suffix of the histogram names for systematic down variation
-     * NtuplePathsUp    : only for option NTUP, for HISTO or SHAPE systematic: ntuple file path for systematic up variation
+     * NtuplePath(s)Up  : only for option NTUP, for HISTO or SHAPE systematic: ntuple file path(s) for systematic up variation
-     * NtuplePathsDown  : only for option NTUP, for HISTO or SHAPE systematic: ntuple file path for systematic down variation
+     * NtuplePath(s)Down: only for option NTUP, for HISTO or SHAPE systematic: ntuple file path(s) for systematic down variation
      * NtuplePathSufUp  : only for option NTUP, for HISTO or SHAPE systematic: suffix of the ntuple file paths for systematic up variation
      * NtuplePathSufDown: only for option NTUP, for HISTO or SHAPE systematic: suffix of the ntuple file paths for systematic down variation
-     * NtupleFile(s)Up  : only for option NTUP, for HISTO or SHAPE systematic: ntuple file name for systematic up variation
+     * NtupleFile(s)Up  : only for option NTUP, for HISTO or SHAPE systematic: ntuple file name(s) for systematic up variation
-     * NtupleFile(s)Down: only for option NTUP, for HISTO or SHAPE systematic: ntuple file name for systematic down variation
+     * NtupleFile(s)Down: only for option NTUP, for HISTO or SHAPE systematic: ntuple file name(s) for systematic down variation
      * NtupleFileSufUp  : only for option NTUP, for HISTO or SHAPE systematic: suffix of the ntuple file names for systematic up variation
      * NtupleFileSufDown: only for option NTUP, for HISTO or SHAPE systematic: suffix of the ntuple file names for systematic down variation
-     * NtupleNamesUp    : only for option NTUP, for HISTO or SHAPE systematic: ntuple name for systematic up variation
+     * NtupleName(s)Up  : only for option NTUP, for HISTO or SHAPE systematic: ntuple name(s) for systematic up variation
-     * NtupleNamesDown  : only for option NTUP, for HISTO or SHAPE systematic: ntuple name for systematic down variation
+     * NtupleName(s)Down: only for option NTUP, for HISTO or SHAPE systematic: ntuple name(s) for systematic down variation
      * NtupleNameSufUp  : only for option NTUP, for HISTO or SHAPE systematic: suffix of the ntuple names for systematic up variation
      * NtupleNameSufDown: only for option NTUP, for HISTO or SHAPE systematic: suffix of the ntuple names for systematic down variation
      * WeightUp         : only for option NTUP, for HISTO or SHAPE systematic: weight for systematic up variation